 Whether employees snack on chips or carrots may not seem like it affects your company, but their eating habits can directly impact the bottom line.
 A healthy diet that includes fruits and vegetables improves concentration, alertness, problem-solving skills and productivity—all things employees need to successfully get through their workload.
 It makes sense: Downing a cheeseburger and fries for lunch can lead you feeling sluggish and craving an afternoon nap while a lighter protein-topped salad keeps you full and energized until quitting time.

 There is also the immune system boost employees will get from all of that healthy, fresh produce.
 Fruits and vegetables are filled with vitamins, minerals, fiber and antioxidants that help the body fight colds and other illnesses.
 They also lower your risk for more serious, chronic diseases like cardiovascular disease, stroke, type 2 diabetes and more.
 Not only will your employees enjoy long-term health, but the amount your company spends on medical needs will drop (as will the number of sick days employees take).

 The best part about this plan is how easy it is.
-Just hire a local delivery service, such as Door to Door Organics (members of Blue Cross Blue Shield of Michigan and Blue Care Network can save 50 percent off a delivery from them through Healthy Blue Xtras).
+Just hire a local delivery service, such as Hungry Harvest (members of Blue Cross Blue Shield of Michigan and Blue Care Network can get a $20 credit toward fruit and vegetable delivery through Blue365).
 It’s the easiest way to supply your office with an assortment of apples, pears, bananas and more.
 Then pile up the bounty in an open, easily accessible space employees frequently visit, such as the kitchen.

 For more pointers on how to improve the health of your employees, check out these posts from A Healthier Michigan: